AdobeDocs/commerce-operations.en/help/performance/reference-architecture.md

 ---
-group: performance-best-practices
-title: Reference architecture
+title: Reference Architecture
-contributor_name: Chuck Choukalos
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Review diagrams of the recommended reference architecture for Adobe Commerce and Magento Open Source deployments.
 ---

+# Reference architecture

 This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
 Your hosting provider, especially if it specializes in Commerce high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

 For Adobe Commerce on cloud infrastructure environments, see [Starter architecture](https://devdocs.magento.com/cloud/architecture/starter-architecture.html).

-## [!DNL Commerce] Reference Architecture diagram
+## [!DNL Commerce] Reference architecture diagram

 The [!DNL Commerce] Reference Architecture diagram represents the best practice approach to set up a scalable [!DNL Commerce] site.